jipsen/matheditor/README.md

 - "Enter" works in the text sections
 - Some tweaks by David Lippman make MathQuill work for iOS and Android
-- Adjustments of CSS make the scriptsize a bit smaller (80%)
+- Adjustments of CSS, e.g. make the scriptsize a bit smaller (80%)

 To do: